philomathic-guy/Friend-recommendation-using-movie-data/README.md

 Q2) Number of action movies in a year
 Q3) Avg rating of movies by a director

-The friend recommendation consists of two mappers and two reducers.
+The friend recommendation system is built using the Hadoop framework.
+It consists of two mappers and two reducers.
 Mapper1 converts the dataset into key, value pairs of user_id, movie_id Reducer1 combines all the movies watched by a user Mapper2 will just pass the output of Reducer1 in the form of user_id, (movie_id1, movie_id2,...)